Ouxsoft/LHTML/docs/README.md

 March 2020 Edition

 ## Introduction
-LHTML5 (Living HTML5) is a standard for describing dynamic HTML5.
-It exists to help empower web developers as a team encourage and effective communication.
-LHTML5 contains the standardization for both a document language and processing standard.
+LHTML5 (Living HTML5) is a standard for generating dynamic HTML5.
+It exists to help empower web development teams encourage and effective communication.
+The LHTML5 standard contains both the document language and processing standards.

-The document language section defines the standard for a LHTML5 document (referred to as a "document").
+The document language defines the standard for a LHTML5 document (referred to as a "document").
 Its syntax is similar to HTML5 but permits additional custom elements and attributes that are used to inform the processor.
-Unlike HTML5, which describes content for the web browser, LHMTL5 allows internal stakeholders to add instructions that produce dynamic pages.
+Unlike HTML5, which describes content for the web browser, LHMTL5 allows internal stakeholders to add instructions that generates dynamic pages.

-The processor standard section defines how the document language is used to build web pages.
-A document is past into program (referred to as "processor", "interpreter", or "parser") that builds a HTML5 page.
-It focuses primarily on how configured elements and attributes serve as instructions to instantiate modules, perform coordinated logical functions, and replace themselves with rendered content.
+The processor defines how to use the document language to build dynamic HTML5.
+A document is past into a processor (also referred to as "program", "interpreter", "parser", etc.) that is responsible for building the HTML5.
+This standard focuses primarily on how configured elements and attributes serve as instructions to instantiate modules, perform coordinated logical functions, and replace themselves with rendered content.

 Anyone familiar with HTML5 should find LHTML5 a breeze.
 Let's dive right in!